 Phase Data Expected

-Envafolimab (3D Medicines and Alphamab)
+Envafolimab

-Soft Tissue Sarcoma (UPS and MFS) Pivotal Phase 2 Interim Data - 2021 Final Data - 2022
+Soft Tissue Sarcoma (UPS and MFS) Pivotal Phase 2 Interim Data - 2022 and 2023 Final Data - 2024

+Envafolimab + YH001

+Multiple Soft Tissue Sarcoma Subtypes Phase 1/2 (planned) 2023 and 2024

 TRC102

-Solid tumors and Lymphomas Phase 1/2 2021

-TJ004309 (I-Mab)

-Solid Tumors Phase 1 2021
+Lung Cancer Randomized Phase 2 2024

 We utilize a CRO-independent product development platform that emphasizes capital efficiency.
 Our experienced clinical operations, data management, quality assurance, product development and regulatory affairs groups manage significant aspects of our clinical trials with internal resources.
-We use these internal resources to minimize the costs associated with utilizing CROs to conduct clinical trials.
-In our experience, this model has resulted in capital efficiencies and improved communication with clinical trial sites, which expedites patient enrollment and improves the quality of patient data as compared to a CRO-managed model.
+We use these internal resources to reduce the costs associated with utilizing CROs to conduct clinical trials.
+In our experience, this model has resulted in capital efficiencies and improved communication with clinical trial sites, which can expedite patient enrollment and improve the quality of patient data as compared to a CRO-managed model.
 We have leveraged this platform in all of our sponsored clinical trials.
-We have also leveraged our product development platform to diversify our product pipeline without payment of upfront license fees through license agreements with 3D Medicines and Alphamab, I-Mab, and Janssen.
+We have also leveraged our product development platform to diversify our product pipeline without payment of upfront license fees through license agreements with Eucure and Biocytogen, 3D Medicines and Alphamab, I-Mab, and Janssen.
 We continue to evaluate ex-U.S. companies that would benefit from a rapid and capital-efficient U.S. drug development solution that includes U.S. and European Union (EU) clinical development expertise.
 We believe we will continue to be recognized as a preferred U.S. clinical development partner through a cost- and risk-sharing partnership structure, which may include U.S. commercialization.